 TCI Precision Metals, Gardena, CA

 Machining large parts, especially castings, is not for everyone.
 The generalization ‘parts are parts’ does not apply in this case.
-To be proficient requires commitment to constant process improvement, equipment evaluation and investment.
+To be proficient requires a commitment to constant process improvement, equipment evaluation, and investment.
 And to top it off, mistakes are very expensive.

 - Cutting metal more of the time

 When machining large parts such as composite mold tooling for aerospace, or large castings for oil and gas, there are typically large surface areas involved.
 Compensating for high spots on a wing mold or variances between castings can result in cutting air for hours, days or even weeks.
 Being too aggressive or a miscalculation can result in tool crashes or worse.
 The goal is to keep the tool cutting more often.

 Moving a large part from the machining center to the quality inspection room, then back to the machining center, then re-fixturing and aligning for modification takes considerable time.
 Not to mention the chance of damaging the part and risk of injury associated with moving large parts around the shop.
 If you can place a large part in the machining center once and remove it only when it is completed and verified, you will save considerable time and effort.
 Machine Operators will remain focused on completing the part at hand and avoid distractions associated with switching out parts, re-fixturing, alignment and all the potential for error that goes along with it.

 Closing the loop on digital workflow is the key to improving the quality inspection and reporting process.
 The CAD process is digital, the CAM

 process is digital, so it makes perfect sense that the quality inspection and reporting process should be digital too.
 By comparing inspection data back to the original 3D CAD model, the loop is closed and the digital integrity is maintained.